 - Team plan ($1499/month for 50 hours of work per month)

-There are no contracts involved, so you can upgrade or downgrade whenever you want.
+No contracts are involved, so you can upgrade or downgrade whenever possible.

 5 – Hubstaff Talent